njadid/asynch_py/forecasters.js/forecasters.md

  - Submit a simuation to the grid

 This approach has advantages:
- - adapted to real time systems where latency is considered (a large amount of processing is required for a short period of time)
+ - adapted to real time systems where latency matters (a large amount of processing is required for a short period of time)
  - less sensitive to the power loss or reboot: the cronjobs restart with the system, the state of the system is saved to files at regular interval

 ## Cronjobs